 We could not find a lot of good and complete open-source solutions that implement TreeView functionality inside DataGridView, but you can try to do that by yourself by googling such queries as treeview datagridview or datagridview tree.
 Just take into account one more thing while choosing the right DataGridView with TreeView functionality for your project.
 We are talking about an advanced replacement for the standard .NET DataGridView that implements data binding, but not all TreeView-like data grid controls support this.
 Thus, you will not be able to easily upload your data into such a control and moreover, you may lose such standard grid functionality like sorting when using a TrewView in DataGridView solution.

-Perhaps, you've already concluded after reading the first part of the article that our WinForms grid can also act like a combination of the TreeView and DataGridView controls.
+Perhaps, after reading the first part of the article you have already concluded that our WinForms grid can also act like a combination of the TreeView and DataGridView controls.
 And what is more important, we designed the control keeping in mind the requirements of the real world, so you will not encounter the problems like the aforementioned ones.
-Just let us highlight some major benefits of iGrid if we use it for our task.
+Just let us highlight some major benefits of iGrid used as a DataGridView tree alternative.

-As we write in our Why is DataGridView Slow in Rendering, Filtering, Populating? article, our iGrid is very fast if we compare it to the WinForms DataGridView.
+As we write in our article Why is DataGridView Slow at Scrolling, Rendering, Filtering and Populating?, our iGrid is very fast if we compare it to the WinForms DataGridView.
 The more rows you have, the better the effect, and we have this excellent performance due to the non-traditional design of our .NET grid control.

 The fact is that we do not use objects internally to store the cell data.
-Moreover, we developed a special memory manager for the iGrid cells based on pages and native .NET pointer arithmetic, so our control works very fast with 100 or even 100,000+ rows.
-Though you access cell, row objects, etc through the prism of a handy object set, they are not inside the control.
+Moreover, we developed a special memory manager for the iGrid cells based on pages and native .NET pointer arithmetic, so our control works very fast with 10,000 or even 100,000+ rows.
+Though you access cells, columns, rows through the prism of a handy object set, they are not inside the control.
 This allows iGrid to be one of the fastest grids for WinForms.

 The same object-free approach is used to setup a TreeView-like grid.
 In fact, we do not use any collections of nested objects for that (like